Psyduck10/Packet_Sniffing_Project/README.md

 ⚠️ Disclaimer

 > This experiment was conducted in a **controlled lab environment** strictly for educational purposes.
-I have caputured the packets only of my network for credential.
+I captured packets only from machines within my virtual network.
-> **Do NOT use packet sniffing techniques on unauthorized or live production networks.**
+> **Do NOT use packet sniffing techniques on unauthorized or live production networks or public networks.**

 📧 Author